christippett/hangouts-helper/README.md

 Description
 ===========

-Helper classes for handling and responding to Hangouts Chat events.
+Helper Python classes for handling and responding to Hangouts Chat events.

 Installation
 ============